 We are CALLING ALL MAKERS!
 The Ozarks Mini Maker Faire is a family-friendly event that brings together science, technology, engineering, the arts, and mathematics (STEAM) along with craft, homesteading music, food, workshops, and performance.

 The Ozarks Mini Maker Faire regularly attracts thousands and thousands of guests to see what and how people are inventing, making and creating.
-This is our 3rd year of showcasing what’s creative & innovative throughout the Ozarks region.
-We WANT YOU to showcase YOUR creative & innovative spirit- whether you’re a hobbyist, established maker, or cutting edge company.
-The last three years’ Faires featured more than 500 Makers and Maker Assistants.
-This one-day event filled the Springfield Expo Center both inside and out with more than 6,000 attendees and 180+ Maker booths with hands-on activities.
+This is our 5th year of showcasing what’s creative & innovative throughout the Ozarks region.
+We want YOU to showcase YOUR creative & innovative spirit- whether you’re a hobbyist, established maker, or cutting edge company.
+The last four years’ Faires have featured more than 500 Makers and Maker Assistants.
+This one-day event filled the venues both inside and out with more than 7,000 attendees (TOTAL from the past 4 years) and 180+ Maker booths with hands-on activities.

-Again THIS year we are at The White River Conference Center (we’re taking the WHOLE space)– which will allow us more inside/outside space together.
+THIS year Ozarks Technical College (OTC)- has graciously offered to be our Hosting Sponsor (we’re taking over the a LOT of their space)– which will allow us more inside/outside space together.

 This family-friendly event showcases the amazing work of all kinds of makers in the Ozarks area and beyond—anyone who is embracing the DIY or DIT (do-it-together!) spirit and wants to share their accomplishments with an appreciative audience.
 Exhibits that are interactive or highlight the process of making things are especially desired.